-Blackened Chicken is a recipe that I personally have always wanted to post on my site, but my husband has had a vendetta against it.
+This is a recipe I’ve wanted to share for ages, but my husband wasn’t really on board.
 He’s from Louisiana and has always felt that blackened chicken is all people think of when they think of Cajun cuisine.
-There are so many other things that he feels are better representations of the food of his people – like Gumbo, Red Beans & Rice, Crawfish Étouffée, or Jambalaya.
+He’d much rather people try Gumbo, Red Beans & Rice, Crawfish Étouffée, or Jambalaya.

 ❓What is Blackened Chicken?